 Danny is verbal, and began speaking about 6 years old.
 Previously, he used PECS, sign language and an augmentative communication device.
 He has a very soft voice and is considered “understandable to familiar listeners.”
 When he would cry waking up from a nap, company would ask how I knew he was awake.
 I would say, “I heard him cry on the monitor”, but they never heard his quiet cry.
-We started him on a “real food” diet in 2015, and his speech has exploded.
-Our reason for the diet is to prevent the obesity that can come with Cohen Syndrome, but we have had the added benefit of increased speech.
+We started him on a “real food” diet in 2015 and also eliminated gluten from his diet, and his speech has exploded.
+Our reason for the diet is to prevent the obesity that can come with Cohen Syndrome, but we have had the added benefit of increased speech and better eye contact.

 Danny is incredibly social, and has many friends.
 At school they tell us kids fight over whose turn it is to help him.
-He participates in many sports such as Special Olympics, Challenger Baseball and Adaptive downhill skiing.
+He participates in many sports such as Special Olympics, Challenger Baseball, adaptive hockey and adaptive downhill skiing.
 He is always happy, unless he isn’t feeling well.
 He is also very compassionate and will try to comfort anyone who looks sad.
-He is also a hugger and will hug anyone he sees over shaking their hand.
+He is a hugger and will hug anyone he sees over shaking their hand.

 It is so difficult to describe Danny; he truly is such a special and sweet little boy.
 We learned at the Cohen Conference that we are the only “known” people to adopt a Cohen’s child.
 I don’t know how we got so lucky to be the parents of such a special boy, but we sure do feel lucky!